EduJedi Leadership Society

-Schools are not typically transitioning structure.
-Leaders and teachers do not understand context from inside the greater tech and economic reality.
+Schools are not typically transitioning structure, only tacking on more tech.
+Leaders and teachers do not understand changing their practices from the vantage point of inside the greater tech and economic reality.
 Captured by the shiny objects and vendor ingenuity, digital change has been fraught with peril.
 It has added cost, added stress, and in many cases subverted learning.

 Becoming tech-relevant can be simplified.

 Schools need authentic arrival in the new “Experience Economy,” and skillful leadership.
 A new mindset and stable new basics are the solution to the barrage of products, distracting frameworks, and risky freebies.
 A proper redesign and complete understanding of what parents, students and teachers really need makes for a sustainable school that has mastered the tech reality.

 "You helped me make sense of things“ I wasn’t aware I needed to understand.”

 – Jess Borjorn,

 Roseville High School

 What Does it Mean to be an EduJedi?

 Becoming an EduJedi individual leader or school means you’ve moved beyond topics like “school reform,” past classroom focus and up into the “tech-blended institution.”
 Creating a quality culture, aligning strategy, connecting to stakeholders, requiring ever-more teacher training, layering on tons of new policies and programs – all the trends of the last two decades which have been failing despite everyone’s best intentions nationwide – are repositioned behind a designed for digital transformation.